mangapress/mangapress/readme.txt

 Tags: webcomics, online comics
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 2.8
+Stable tag: 2.7.4
 License: GPLv2

 Manga+Press is a webcomic management system for WordPress.

 == Description ==

 Manga+Press is a webcomic managment system for WordPress.
-Manga+Press uses WordPress's posts, pages and categories to help you keep track of your comic posts.
+Manga+Press uses WordPress posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.
-Version 2.8 contains some new features listed here:

 == Upgrade Notice ==
-= 2.8 =
+= 2.7.4 =
+   * Fixed SQL bugs relating to "Group By Category" option

 = 2.7.3 =
    * Added "Group By Category" parent option